 The Gospel is all here.
 This is God's call for us to make our home in God as God makes it in us.
-The lost son is no longer just one repentant sinner, but the whole of humanity returning to God.
-The broken body of the prodigal becomes the broken body of humanity, and the baby-like face of the returning child becomes the face of all suffering people longing to re-enter God's house.
+The lost on is no longer just one repentant sinner, but the whole of humanity returning to God.
+The broken body of the prodigal becomes the broken body of humanity, and the babylike face of the returning child becomes the face of all suffering people longing to re-enter God's house.
 Thus Rembrandt's painting becomes more than the mere portrayal of a moving parable.
 It becomes the summary of our salvation.
 The light surrounding father and son now speaks of the light that awaits all children of God.
 There is light but there are also the critical eyes of the onlookers.

-They add a restraining note to the joy in the painting and prevent any notions of a quick, romantic solution to the questions of spiritual reconciliation.
-The journey of the younger son cannot be separated from that of his elder brother, lost son #2 to whom we will turn our attention on Palm Sunday.
-Let us pray:
+They add a restraining note to the paining and prevent any notions of a quick, romantic solution to the questions of spiritual reconciliation.
+The journey of the younger son cannot be separated from that of his elder brother, lost son #2 to whom we will turn our attention next week.
+Let us pray...